ARL Distinguished Postdoctoral Fellowship

 Applicant type: Postdoctoral Researcher

 Funding uses: Fellowship

 Location of residency: Anywhere in the world

-Degree requirements: Applicants must be within 3 years of receiving their PhDView website Save Need help writing this grant?
+Degree requirements: Applicants must be within 3 years of receiving their PhDView website Save

 The ARL Distinguished Postdoctoral Fellowships will provide the opportunity for recipients to pursue independent research of their own choosing that supports the mission of ARL.
 The Fellow benefits by having this opportunity and by working alongside some of the Nation's best scientists and engineers.
 ARL benefits by the expected transfer of new science and technology that enhances the capabilities of the U.S. Army and the warfighter in times of both peace and war.